sematext/docs/docs/integration/kafka.md

 ### Failed fetch requests anomaly

-This alert rule continuously monitors the count of failed fetch requests in a Kafka broker for topics, identifying anomalies in the number of requests that fail to fetch data.
+This alert rule continuously monitors the count of failed fetch requests in a Kafka broker for topics, detecting anomalies in the number of requests that fail to fetch data.
 When anomalies are detected, it triggers a warning (WARN priority).
 The minimum delay between consecutive alerts triggered by this alert rule is set to 10 minutes.

 Suppose a Kafka broker typically handles fetch requests without encountering failures, but due to network issues, disk failures, or other factors, some fetch requests begin to fail intermittently.
 When this happens, the alert rule checks for anomalies in the count of failed fetch requests over the last 10 minutes.
 Upon detecting the anomaly, the alert rule triggers a warning.